seven-vector-databases/seven-vector-databases.github.io/src/part-main/day3-pinecone.md

 - You need full control over your infrastructure.
 Pinecone is fully managed and closed-source.
 If data residency, self-hosting or auditability are requirements, a self-hosted alternative may be a better fit.
 - Your metadata filtering requirements are complex.
 For highly selective filters on many fields, the pre-filtering approach can return too few candidates, degrading recall.
 Dedicated filtering systems handle this more gracefully.

 For teams that want managed simplicity and are building a use case that is genuinely about similarity search, Pinecone is hard to beat.
 The operational overhead is close to zero and the API is clean and well-documented.
-The question is whether your use case is pure enough to justify a dedicated system, or whether an existing database with vector support is the simpler path.
+The question is whether your use case is pure enough to justify a dedicated system or whether an existing database with vector support is the simpler path.